JPinnell/fancy-preview-plus/README.md

 ## Showcase

 This script transforms standard LaTeX documents into interactive PDFs.
-Hover over references for citations, figures, equations, and theorems to see live previews without losing your place.
+Hover over references for citations, figures, equations, and theorems to see live previews without losing your place (as shown below).
+You can download MWE.pdf which has been pre-compiled.

 ![Animated demonstration of fancy-preview tooltips](MWE.gif)

-*(This example was generated from the self-contained MWE included in the repository.)*
+*(This example was generated from the self-contained MWE included in the repository.
+It can be found in the files as MWE.gif)*

 ## Minimal Working Example (MWE)

 The MWE.tex file is a (not quite) minimal working example.
-Make sure CUGC.JPG is in the same folder and then run `perl fancy-preview-plus.pl MWE`
+Make sure CUGC.JPG is in the same folder and then run `perl fancy-preview-plus.pl MWE`.

 ## Features